daphne-eu/daphne/doc/DaphneDSL/LanguageRef.md

 A matrix literal consists of a comma-separated list of elements enclosed in square brackets, optionally followed by parentheses with a comma separated pair of dimensions (number of rows and/or columns).
 The elements and the dimensions can be complex expressions.
-The matrix's value type is the most general value type among its elements and currently supports `f64`, `si64`, and `bool` types (in decreasing order of generality).
+The matrix's value type is the most general value type among its elements.
 Matrix literals are by default column matrices if no dimensions are specified.
 If only one dimension is given, the other one will be inferred automatically.
 Note that the [built-in function](/doc/DaphneDSL/Builtins.md) `reshape` can also be used to modify the shape of matrices.